Muukid/muTrueType/README.md

 * `uint32_m length` - equivalent to "length" in the table record.

+## Maxp table

+The struct `muttMaxp` is used to represent the maxp table provided by a TrueType font, stored in the struct `muttFont` as the pointer member "`maxp`", and loaded with the flag `MUTT_LOAD_MAXP`.
+It has the following members:

+* `uint16_m version_high` - the high-bytes of "version" in the version 1.0 maxp table.

+* `uint16_m version_low` - the low-bytes of "version" in the version 1.0 maxp table.

+* `uint16_m num_glyphs` - equivalent to "numGlyphs" in the version 1.0 maxp table.

+* `uint16_m max_points` - equivalent to "maxPoints" in the version 1.0 maxp table.

+* `uint16_m max_contours` - equivalent to "maxContours" in the version 1.0 maxp table.

+* `uint16_m max_composite_points` - equivalent to "maxCompositePoints" in the version 1.0 maxp table.

+* `uint16_m max_composite_contours` - equivalent to "maxCompositeContours" in the version 1.0 maxp table.

+* `uint16_m max_zones` - equivalent to "maxZones" in the version 1.0 maxp table.

+* `uint16_m max_twilight_points` - equivalent to "maxTwilightPoints" in the version 1.0 maxp table.

+* `uint16_m max_storage` - equivalent to "maxStorage" in the version 1.0 maxp table.

+* `uint16_m max_function_defs` - equivalent to "maxFunctionDefs" in the version 1.0 maxp table.

+* `uint16_m max_instruction_defs` - equivalent to "maxInstructionDefs" in the version 1.0 maxp table.

+* `uint16_m max_stack_elements` - equivalent to "maxStackElements" in the version 1.0 maxp table.

+* `uint16_m max_size_of_instructions` - equivalent to "maxSizeOfInstructions" in the version 1.0 maxp table.

+* `uint16_m max_component_elements` - equivalent to "maxComponentElements" in the version 1.0 maxp table.

+* `uint16_m max_component_depth` - equivalent to "maxComponentDepth" in the version 1.0 maxp table.

+Since most values given in this table are just maximums, there are only checks performed for the version, numGlyph, and maxZones values.
+All other values dictate maximums that other tables must follow, and checks will be performed on said tables to ensure they stay within the maximums dictated by maxp.

 # Result

 The type `muttResult` (typedef for `uint32_m`) is defined to represent how a task went.
 Result values can be "fatal" (meaning that the task completely failed to execute, and the program will continue as if the task had never been attempted), "non-fatal" (meaning that the task partially failed, but was still able to complete the task), and "successful" (meaning that the task fully succeeded).
 The following values are defined for `muttResult` (all values not explicitly stated as being fatal, non-fatal, or successful are assumed to be fatal):

 * `MUTT_SUCCESS` - the task was successfully completed; real value 0.

+* `MUTT_FAILED_MALLOC` - a call to malloc failed, implying insufficient available memory to perform the task.

+* `MUTT_FAILED_FIND_TABLE` - the table could not be located, and is likely not included in the font file.

 * `MUTT_INVALID_DIRECTORY_LENGTH` - the length of the table directory was invalid.
-This is the first check performed on the length of the font file data, so if this result is given, it is likely that the data given is not font file data.
+This is the first check performed on the length of the font file data, meaning that if this result is given, it is likely that the data given is not font file data.

 * `MUTT_INVALID_DIRECTORY_SFNT_VERSION` - the value of "sfntVersion" in the table directory was invalid/unsupported.
+This is the first check performed on the values within the font file data, meaning that if this result is given, it is likely that the data given is not TrueType font file data.
+This can also be triggered by the TrueType font using CFF data, which is currently unsupported.

 * `MUTT_INVALID_DIRECTORY_NUM_TABLES` - the value of "numTables" in the table directory was invalid; the number of tables must be at least 9 to store all tables required in TrueType.